Feebami/Chicago_Airbnb_MLPipeline/README.md

 # Chicago_Airbnb_MLPipeline
  An ML pipeline to determine rental unit nightly charges showcased in Jupyter Notebooks

-The goal of this project was to maximize the revenue of Airbnb listings given the dataset found here: https://www.kaggle.com/datasets/jinbonnie/chicago-airbnb-open-data
+The goal of this project was to maximize the revenue of Airbnb listings given the dataset found [here](https://www.kaggle.com/datasets/jinbonnie/chicago-airbnb-open-data)

 My method was to build a model to predict the number of bookings in a year given other relevant features in the data.
 Using this model that has the nightly price as a feature, iteratively testing prices to see which has the highest predicted revenue (yearly bookings * nightly price) would be possible.
 Ulitmately, the model was unable to capture the relationship between the price and bookings well enough to drop predicted bookings low enough to get a nuanced listing price.
 Best listing prices suggested by the algorithm were hugely overestimated.